 If you've never crocheted around rope before, it feels different than standard crochet, and you'll need to get used to the tension.
 To keep the stitches close (so nothing slips out of the bag), the suggested hook is smaller than usual.
 These factors do mean that at times, the crochet is a workout.
 But it's still easy enough for crocheters who know the basics of crochet.

-- 2 skeins of Lion Brand 24/7 cotton yarn in Cafe Au Lait or approximately 300 yards of medium-weight cotton yarn
+- 2 skeins Lion Brand 24/7 cotton yarn in Cafe Au Lait (or approx. 300 yards of medium-weight cotton yarn)

 - Shank-back button